TheKikGen/stm32-tkg-hid-bootloader/README.md

 and copy the tkg-flash tool in the Arduino\hardware\Arduino_STM32\tool\win .
 You need to restart the Arduino IDE to see your changes.

-Note that the "HID Booloader 2.0" (in the Arduino IDE existing upload methods) can be used to flash your firmware with TKG-HID-BOOTLOADER.
-Obviously, better to do that with the companion CLI tool TKG-FLASH...